-- the settlement of legal matters approved by the Board or approved by the General Counsel in accordance with these rules.
-The General Counsel shall approve all contracts as to their legal form and those contracts authorized under Section 7-13. - (iii) The Chief Executive Officer and Designees.
-The Chief Executive Officer's designees as set forth in this rule shall execute all contracts that they have been authorized by these rules to approve. - (b) Electronic Transactions.
-Any document, affidavit, certification or form required by this Chapter or submitted in connection with any Procurement may be accepted in electronic format subject to compliance with accepted means and methods of verification and authentication of electronic signatures. - (c) Electronic Signatures.
-Contracts and other documents may be signed by authorized Board signatories and counter-signed by vendors or partners electronically, subject to compliance with accepted means and methods of verification and authentication.
-The Board, its officers and its agents shall rely on electronic signatures so made as authentic signatures binding on the Board and the counter-signatories and the institutions they represent, in accordance with the Uniform Electronic Transactions Act, adopted by the State of Illinois. - Sec.
+Sec.
 7-13.
 Delegation of Authority to Act.
-In addition to the foregoing, the Board hereby delegates the following specific authority to the Chief Executive Officer and the following Officers or their respective designees as the Chief Executive Officer's designees with respect to making and executing certain agreements, which authority may be exercised without prior Board action or approval.
+In addition to the foregoing, the Board hereby delegates the following specific authority to the following Officers or their respective designees with respect to making and executing certain agreements, which authority may be exercised without prior Board action or approval.
 This authority includes the authority to approve payments and ratify agreements within the scope of the authority delegated in this section.
-All authority exercised by the Officers pursuant to this Rule shall be reported to the Board on a monthly basis. - (a) The Chief Executive Officer has the authority to authorize and execute the following: - (i) Any and all intergovernmental agreements that have no cost to the Board, and other miscellaneous types of agreements that have no cost to the Board, subject to approval as to legal form by the General Counsel: and. - (ii) Education-related agreements enumerated in Section 7-4 (c) and (d) and Section 7-6 (d) (i) and (ii) up to \$500,000 per provider/institution, per year, subject to approval as to legal form by the General Counsel. - (b) The Chief Operations Officer has the authority to authorize and execute the following: - (i) Any and all real property leases/licenses where the Board is the landlord/licensor, with a term not to exceed ten (10) years, regardless of the dollar amount, subject to approval as to legal form by the General Counsel (except for leases/licenses with Charter Schools, which require prior Board approval); provided, however that the Chief Operations Officer may authorize and execute such leases/licenses with no further approval from the General Counsel when using the form agreement established by the Law Department with no modifications thereto other than to include business terms.
-Further, the Chief Operations Officer has the authority to authorize and execute all real property leases/licenses (including those with indemnification provisions) where the Board is the tenant/licensee, the term not to exceed ten (10) years and the dollar amount for the term of the lease/license is \$250,000 or under, subject to approval as to legal form by the General Counsel.
-Further, the Chief Operations Officer has the authority to authorize and execute any and all agreements and documents to grant the Board access or right of entry to property including those with indemnification provisions. - (ii) All Change Orders related to construction.
-"Change Order" means a change in a contract term other than as specifically provided for in the contract which authorizes or necessitates any increase or decrease in the cost of the contract or the time to completion.
+All authority exercised by the Officers pursuant to this Rule shall be reported to the Board on a monthly basis.

+- (a) The Chief Executive Officer has the authority to authorize and execute the following: - (i) Any and all intergovernmental agreements and other miscellaneous types of agreements that have no financial impact on the Board, subject to approval as to legal form by the General Counsel; and - (ii) Education-related agreements enumerated in section 7-4 (c) and (d) and 7-6 (d) (i) and (ii) up to \$150,000 per provider/institution, subject to approval as to legal form by the General Counsel.

+- (b) The Chief Operations Officer has the authority to authorize and execute the following: - Any and all real property leases/licenses where the Board is (i) the landlord/licensor, with a term of less than ten (10) years, regardless of the dollar amount, subject to approval as to legal form by the General Counsel (except for leases/licenses with Charter Schools, which require prior Board approval); provided, however that the Chief Operations Officer may authorize and execute such leases/licenses with no further approval from the General Counsel when using the form agreement established by the Law Department with no modifications thereto other than to include business terms.
+Further, the Chief Operations Officer has the authority to authorize and execute all real property leases/licenses (including those with indemnification provisions) where the Board is the tenant/licensee, the term is less than ten (10) years and the dollar amount for the term of the lease/license is \$75,000 or under, subject to approval as to legal form by the General Counsel.
+Further, the Chief Operations Officer has the authority to authorize and execute any and all agreements and documents to grant the Board access or right of entry to property including those with indemnification provisions. - All Change Orders related to construction.
+"Change Order" (ii) means a change in a contract term other than as specifically provided for in the contract which authorizes or necessitates any increase or decrease in the cost of the contract or the time to completion.
 The Chief Operations Officer shall establish construction change order procedures for the submission and approval of Change Orders.
 The Chief Operations Officer shall report all Change Orders to the Board on a monthly basis.
 The monthly report shall include a brief description of the change, the original contract amount, the net change by previous Change Orders in dollar amount and by percentage, the total contract amount prior to the current Change Order being submitted, the net increase/decrease in contract amount with the current Change Order in dollar amount and by percentage and the revised contract amount.
-All Change Orders must be in compliance with the Public Works Contract Change Order Act (50 ILCS 525/1, et seq.).
+All Change Orders must be in compliance with the Public Works Contract Change Order Act (50 ILCS 525/1 et seq.).